 Set up Display For Dark Mode

-Choose the design of your website’s floating switch button for the frontend.
+Choose the design of your website’s floating switch button for the front end.
 There are multiple design options to choose from.
 You can change the button text and do many more here.

-You can also select the position of the floating dark mode switcher button on the frontend.
+You can also select the position of the floating dark mode switcher button on the front end.
 Decide to place it on the left bottom and right bottom of your website.

 Set up Your Website Style For Dark Mode

 You can choose the style for your website’s dark mode.
-With the free version, you can choose from the available 2 preset.
+With the free version, you can choose from the available 2 presets.
 With WP Dark Mode Pro, you can choose from 9 more preset styles.

 Also, you can customize the display colors if you have the Pro version.
-Set up dark mode with advance options and do many more.
+Set up dark mode with advanced options and do many more.
 But for basic dark mode, the free version works just fine.

 How to Add Dark Mode to WordPress Admin Dashboard